 How to Establish Business Credit

 If you haven’t already done so, establishing a business entity that’s completely separate from your personal finances is the first step.
 If you’re currently operating as a sole proprietorship or general partnership, you’ll need to incorporate or form an LLC.

 Corporations and LLCs file their own tax returns and have a credit score that’s completely separate from your own.
 To incorporate, you’ll need to apply for a Federal Tax Identification Number (EIN), which is essentially like a social security number for your business.

-Be sure to open a business checking account in your legal business name and use it to pay a credit card that’s also in your business name — neither should be tied to your personal accounts.
+Be sure to open a business checking account in your legal business name and use it to pay a credit card that’s also in your business name.
+Neither of these should be tied to your personal accounts.
 It’s also important to set up a business phone line in the name of your corporation, and get it listed in the 411 directory.

 Not only will this allow suppliers and lenders to verify your business during underwriting, it gives you an opportunity to build your credit history and boost your rating by paying your phone bill on time.
 Put any utilities in your business name as well for the same reason.

 How to Build Business Credit

 Now that you’ve established your business credit, it’s time to build it up by applying for credit.
 Vendors and suppliers are an ideal place to start.
 Financing regular purchases, such as office supplies, is one of the most efficient ways to build your business credit.